mozaik-association/mozaik/docs/1Memberships.md

-# Membership
+# Memberships

-## Membership line
+## Membership lines
-It is possible to follow-up the membership history of a member from the memberships tab of a contact.
-In this tab, you can find a whole list of information:
+In the membership tab of a contact, you can find all the membership lines of a certain member.
+This enables you to easily retrieve  the complete membership history of this member.
+On those membership lines, you can find a whole list of information:

-- Internal instance to which the member is linked by its membership.
 - Membership status to which the contact belongs (former member, new member...).
-- Type of membership fee paid (normal membership, reduce price (job seeker, disabled)).
+- Type of membership fee (normal membership, reduced price (job seeker, disabled)).
 - Price of the subscription.
 - Structured communication reference (possible to work with a structured communication).
-- Payement link (possible to pay the membership online with Stripe, Adyen...)
+- Payement link (possible to pay the membership online with Stripe, Adyen or any other payment acquirer...).
-- Check whether the member is in good standing or not.
+- Check whether the membership has been paid or not for the current year.
+- Internal instance (< internal structure of the organization) to which the member is linked by its membership.
 - Start and end date of the membership.

-This tab provides you to easily manage or modify memberships.

-Mozaik provides you to manage the membership cards of the organisation, to see who has already received his card and who has not yet received it.
+You can easily handle and/or modify memberships in this tab.
+Membership cards can also be managed from there: you can check who has already received his membership card and to which new members it still needs to be sent.

 Each member in Odoo is linked to a unique member number.
 The member number can be found on the contact form next to the contacts name and the membership state.

 !!! abstract "The goal of membership lines"

-    Membership lines provides you to follow-up the membership status of each contact as well as membership dates.
+    Membership lines enable you to do the follow-up the membership status of each contact as well as membership dates.
 You can easilly do some reporting by organising your members by membership states , local groups, type of memberships (prices), dates ,...
 <figure markdown>
 ![screenshot 8](img/screen8.png)
 <figcaption>New memberhsip line on the contact form & unique member number</figcaption>